komejo/d8-theming-guide/README.md

 > For Drupal 8, [a style guide for Seven](https://groups.drupal.org/node/283223) was introduced.

 > A sad thing about the style guide was that the font (Source Sans) could not make it into core [due to licence issues](https://www.drupal.org/node/1986082).
 The default font family used in the Seven (and Bartik theme) is **Lucida Grande**.
 Sadly the style guide never got an update.
-The licencing issue is still a thing.
-If you want to get involed, jump over to [https://www.drupal.org/node/2010902](https://www.drupal.org/node/2010902)
+The licensing issue is still a thing.
+If you want to get involved, jump over to [https://www.drupal.org/node/2010902](https://www.drupal.org/node/2010902)

 ![Seven screenshot](https://raw.githubusercontent.com/sqndr/d8-theming-guide/master/img/seven.png)